PickleProgramming/smt-tools/README.md

 # smt-tools

-A series of tool to assist in fusing different personae/demons across the Shin Megami Tensei franchise of video games.
+A series of tools to assist in fusing different personae/demons across the Shin Megami Tensei franchise of video games.

 Currently supported games are: